pestipona/Real-Time-Bus-Tracking/README.md

 * menu to switch between light and dark mode
 * improve starting location of marker
 * side-panel that shows the route in text with icons in real-time

+## IV.
+License Information:

+The following [document](./LICENSE) shows licensing information from MIT about the free open source code of the program.